Article type icon

 Academic Writing Example 1: Research Proposals

-Your proposal should put your best foot forward: It details your intended research question and how it relates to existing research, makes an argument for why your research should be chosen for advancement or funding, and explains the deliverables you hope to achieve with your research.
+Your proposal should put your best foot forward: it details your intended research question and how it relates to existing research, makes an argument for why your research should be chosen for advancement or funding, and explains the deliverables you hope to achieve with your research.

 A more detailed look at what proposal writing is and what goes into a research proposal may also be beneficial.
 Every proposal is different because every project is different.
 Proposal requirements also differ according to the university or funding agency that reviews the proposal.